Toxic Black Mold

 Bleach is NOT the answer for many mold issues.

+Be honest.
+What is the first chemical that comes to mind when you think of cleaning up a mold problem?
+Is it bleach?
 Chlorine bleach is often regarded as the answer for removing and halting mold growth.
 It is usually the first thing many reach for when cleaning a mold contaminated area.
 While bleach may be effective in certain applications, it will not exonerate mold on a porous surface.
 Bleach can actually contribute negatively to certain mold problems.
+This blog post will explain three reasons why bleach should not be used to combat mold and give better alternatives for you to choose from if you have a mold problem in your home.

 If Mother Nature has proved anything this year, it’s that she can flood some of the most random areas at will.
 Water damage can take its toll on just about any object reducing it to useless trash.
 The same can be said for the home.
 Prolonged water damage can cause a variety of problems later on including the development of severe mold infestations.